xdmushui/partner-center-sdk/develop/test-and-debug.md

 This means you cannot acquire an offer in the sandbox that has a minimum seat requirement that exceeds 25 seats.
 This includes trials.

 ### Cloud Solution Provider (CSP) Azure subscription offers
 CSP Azure subscription offers are no longer available by default to sandbox accounts.
+These include MS-AZR-0146P, MS-AZR-DE-0146P and MS-AZR-USGOV-0146P for CSP Azure subscriptions in Microsoft Public Cloud, German Cloud and Government Cloud respectively.
 Partners who need access to these offers with their sandbox account must apply for access.
-To apply for access, reach out to your Microsoft business contact.
+To apply for access, reach out to your Microsoft account manager or business contact.

 For partners whose sandbox accounts have been approved for CSP Azure subscription offers, the following limits apply:

  - You can have up to a maximum of 375 active subscriptions (75 customers x 5 subscriptions per customer).
 However, only 10 of which can be CSP Azure subscriptions.
  - When a CSP Azure subscription reaches $200 of Azure usage, its resources are temporarily disabled until its next billing cycle.
-It is still considered an active subscription and is counted towards the 375 active subscriptions limit.
+It is still considered an active subscription and is counted towards the 10 active Azure subscriptions limit.
  - Each CSP Azure subscription under your sandbox account is limited to 4 virtual machine (VM) cores per data center.
 Therefore, you cannot provision VM SKUs that require more than 4 VM cores.
 Certain specialized VM SKUs such as GPU cores are also excluded.
- - Only offer MS-AZR-0146P is available.
-Other Azure subscription offers (including MS-AZR-DE-0146P and MS-AZR-USGOV-0146P for CSP Azure subscriptions in Microsoft German Cloud and Government Cloud respectively) will not be available until further notice.

 > [!Important]
-> All existing CSP Azure subscriptions purchased with sandbox accounts prior to June 1, 2018 are no longer supported and will be deprovisioned by Microsoft between October 15 – October 31, 2018.
-Data associated with these subscriptions are no longer accessible after they have been deprovisioned.
-Partners who have valuable data stored under these subscriptions must back up the data before October 15, 2018.
+> All existing CSP Azure subscriptions provisioned with sandbox accounts prior to August 1, 2018 are no longer supported and will be deprovisioned by Microsoft between October 16 – October 31, 2018.
+After the subscriptions have been deprovisioned, they cannot be re-enabled, and associated data are no longer accessible.
+Partners who have valuable data stored under these subscriptions must back up the data before October 16, 2018.

+### Azure Reserved VM instance

-If you are [purchasing an Azure Reserved VM Instance](purchase-azure-reservations.md) with your sandbox account, you are limited to 2 VM Instances per customer.
-You are also limited to selecting only from the following Azure Reserved VM Instance product SKUs:
+If you are [purchasing an Azure Reserved VM instance](purchase-azure-reservations.md) with your sandbox account, you are limited to 2 VM instances per customer.
+You are also limited to selecting only from the following Azure Reserved VM instance product SKUs:

 | Product Title  | Effective Date  | Sku Title                                               | Region [ArmRegionName] | Instance Key [ArmSkuName] | Duration | Consumption Meter Id       |
 |----------------|-----------------|---------------------------------------------------------|------------------------|--------------|----------|----------------------------|